You’re growing up but not grown up

 If you’re looking for a therapist who is old, stuffy, and boring, please continue on your search.
 On the other hand, if you’re looking for a therapist who is relatable, knowledgeable, and throws in a few f-bombs each session, you’re in luck!

-I look forward to working with you and helping you stop playing small and start taking up space.
+I look forward to working with you and helping you stop playing small so you can start taking up space (damnit!).